open-atmos/PySDM/paper/paper.md

 PB has been the architect and lead developer of PySDM v1 with SA as the main co-developer.
 PySDM 1.0 release accompanied PB's MSc thesis prepared under the mentorship of SA.
 MO contributed to the development of the condensation solver and led the development of relevant examples.
-GŁ contributed the aqueous-chemistry extension (work in progress).
+GŁ contributed the initial draft of the aqueous-chemistry extension which was refactored and incorporated into PySDM with help of AJ.
 KG and BP contributed to the GPU backend.
 AT contributed to the examples.
-The paper was composed by SA and PB and is based on the content of the PySDM README file and PB's MSc thesis.
+The paper was composed by SA and PB and is partially based on the content of the PySDM README file and PB's MSc thesis.

 # Acknowledgements